dondealban/learning-stm/README.md

 <a name="roberts_etal_2017"></a>
 Roberts, M.E., Stewart, B.M.
 Tingley, D. & Benoit, K. (2017) stm: Estimation of the Structural Topic Model. [(https://cran.r-project.org/web/packages/stm/index.html)](https://cran.r-project.org/web/packages/stm/index.html)

+## Want to contribute?
+In case you wish to contribute or suggest changes, please feel free to fork this repository.
+Commit your changes and submit a pull request.
+Thanks.